-- 1. Encourage Administration-led efforts to define minimum cybersecurity standards for local government agencies. - 2.
-Seek and support direct federal funding to local government agencies to meet and maintain these minimum standards for cybersecurity. - 3.
-Seek federal-led action to establish an annual evaluation or survey of defined minimum standards and identify and implement improvements to continually improve security to prevent new cyber-based attacks on local governments.
+- Encourage Administration-led efforts to define cybersecurity minimum standards for local government agencies. - 2.
+Seek and support direct federal funding to local government agencies to meet and maintain these minimum standards for cybersecurity. - 4.-Seek federal-led action to establish an annual evaluation or survey of defined minimum standards and identify and implement improvements to continually improve security to prevent new cyber-based attacks on local governments.